St. Patrick's Day sees hundreds of global monuments light up in green on March 17, but what are their links to Ireland?

-Since the Global Greening of the world’s most popular tourist attractions on Saint Patrick’s Day began back in 2010, there has been a remarkable uptake in the number of massively famous monuments and buildings taking part.
+Since the 'Global Greening' of the world’s most popular tourist attractions on Saint Patrick’s Day began back in 2010, there has been a remarkable uptake in the number of massively famous monuments and buildings taking part.

-While it may seem odd that tourist attractions in other countries would want to celebrate our national holiday, you’d be extremely surprised at the Irish links that many of these places have.
+While it may seem odd that tourist attractions in other countries would want to celebrate Ireland's national holiday, you’d be extremely surprised at the Irish links that many of these places have.

-This year The Sweater Shop put together this fascinating infographic that explores all the links to Ireland and we can’t believe how far our little country has traveled.
+In 2018, The Sweater Shop put together this fascinating infographic that explores all the links to Ireland and we can’t believe how far our little country has traveled.

 H/T: The Sweater Shop

 St Patrick’s Day 2019: Looking for events in your community this St Patrick’s Day or to share further information on the March 17 celebrations in your area?
 Join our St Patrick’s Day 2019 group and celebrate St Patrick’s Day 2019 in proper Irish style.

 Where will you be celebrating St. Patrick's Day 2019?
 Share in the comments!